OneEmptyUser/pylais/README.md

 As examples of the use of pylais we present a simple integration problem and a non-linear regression one.

 ### Integration problem
-In this problem we want to calculate the integral the marginal likelihood of a function.
+In this problem we want to calculate the integral or marginal likelihood of a gaussian probability density function.
 ```{python}

 import tensorflow as tf